-Your sciatic nerve can get trapped at the spine from a herniated disc or maybe arthritic changes in the spine.
+There are various reasons for pain around the bum and hip region.
+The sciatic nerve can get trapped at the spine from a herniated disc or arthritis in the spine.
 The nerve could also get pinched in your buttocks by the piriformis muscle.
-Runners and cyclists are prone to this injury which is a real pain in the bum, excuse the pun.
-Today I want to go over this condition causing a trapped nerve in the bum which could be the source of your sciatica pain.
+Athletes like runners and cyclists are prone to this type of sports injury.
+Find out all about what is Piriformis Syndrome and what to do about it below.

 Table of Contents

 - 3 Causes of Piriformis Syndrome

 - 4 How to Test For Piriformis Syndrome

 - 5 Piriformis Syndrome Treatment Options

 - 6 What You Should Read Next:

 Symptoms of Piriformis Syndrome

 Here are some of the common things I have heard people say to describe painful piriformis syndrome symptoms: